fragglet/yocton/README.md

 ## API

-The Yocton API is a "pull parser" that is designed to work nicely for statically compiled languages like C.
+The Yocton API is a "pull parser" that is designed to work nicely for statically compiled languages like C. There is a [guide](https://fragglet.github.io/yocton/parse_api.html) to the API that explains how to use it.

-/* TODO: Code example here. */

 ## What Yocton doesn't have